 Track and Protect Critical Assets

 Thieves prefer portable and high-value items, so protecting these assets is a crucial part of physical security.
-Establish special protection measures for high-value or sensitive items.
+Establish special protection measures for high-value items.
 A key step is to integrate asset management systems with your security infrastructure.

 Implement a tracking system for valuable equipment and maintain real-time location data.
 You should also have procedures for asset movement and maintain detailed chain of custody records.
 Conduct regular audits to verify asset location and status.